iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.3/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.michigan.MiCovidExposure 1 reviews"/>
 </p>

+> Glad our great state is so great at throwing away our hard earned money.
+Please explain how the developers name is "State of Michigan".
+The State of Michigan is not just a person or a government.<br> :date: __2021-06-07 22:32:19__

+> MADE FOR POPULATION CONTROL<br> :date: __2021-06-06 19:07:04__

+> You have to be insane to give health information to the state.
+Edit, it's not the app I'm concerned about.
+It's lying bureaucrats who would use this info for political ends.<br> :date: __2021-06-06 15:04:54__

 > First of all the design and structure of your app is of extremely poor integration with user functionality.
 That's just the tip of the iceberg though.
 There is a lot of misinformation in this app and there's no other way to say it.
 What is being used here is a theory with no proven scientific fact or foundation other than slight amounts here and there that don't prove anything specific, but appear to be what is used to give support to this misinformation as some how being valid.
 Bad app!<br> :date: __2021-06-01 18:42:54__

 > Compromised by hacker<br> :date: __2021-05-31 08:57:09__